hat-open/hat-event/docs/backends/lmdb.rst

 Time series storage provide storage model where all events are orderly stored based on their event timestamp or event source timestamp.
-Configuration enables definition of multiple sets defined by event types.
-For each configured set, two independent time series storages are created - one based on event timestamp and other based on event source timestamp.
+Configuration enables definition of multiple sets defined by event types and time source.
+For each configured set, single series storage is created.
 This fragmentation of stored events into independent time series enables fine tuning and optimizations based on expected query types.
 For general cases, usage of single set of configured event types, which includes all event that should be persisted, is suggested.
-Events without source timestamp are stored only in storage based on event timestamp.
+Events without source timestamp can't be stored in storage configured for source timestamp storage.
 Querying of events is based on sequential checking of query conditions which occurred in time segments constrained by query data.

+`event id` based reference storage
+''''''''''''''''''''''''''''''''''

+In addition to key-value and time series event storage, additional event references are stored in dedicated `event id` based reference storage.
+These references are kept only for events available in key-value or time series storage.
+Once event is removed (e.g. due to configured limits) and not accessible in other storages, it's reference is also removed from reference storage.
+This storage enables quick and sequential access to events based on their `event id`.

 Event filtering